sagifogel/Proptics/docs/src/main/mdoc/optics/lens.md

 title: Lens
 ---

-A Lens is an optic used to focus on a particular element in a deeply nested data structure, while letting you view, set or modify the focus when you know it exists, that is a Lens must never fail to get or modify the focus.<br/>
+A `Lens` is an optic used to focus on a particular element in a deeply nested data structure, while letting you view, set or modify the focus when you know it exists, that is a `Lens` must never fail to get or modify the focus.<br/>
 `Lens[S, A]` means that `S` is the structure or whole and `A` is the focus, or the part.<br/>
 An intuition for `Lens` is a getter and setter like you might have on an object.

 ## Constructing Lenses

-Lenses are constructed using the [Lens[S, A]#apply](/Proptics/api/proptics/Lens$.html) function.
+`Lens` is constructed using the [Lens[S, A]#apply](/Proptics/api/proptics/Lens$.html) function.
 For a given `Lens[S, A]` it takes two functions as arguments, `view` which is a getter function, that produces an `A` given an `S`, and `set` function which takes a structure `S` and a focus `A` and returns a new structure `S`.